amit17133129/amit17133129/README.md

 ## About Me ✍

- I m <b> Amit Sharma</b>, a pursuing <b>Computer Science Engineer</b> a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+ I m <b> Amit Sharma</b>, a pursuing <b>Computer Science Engineer</b> a passionate self-taught devops engineer and a freelance devops engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
 I always passionate about understanding the core concepts behind different popular Technological Fields.

 </div>